 Some alienating parents honestly do not understand what they are doing.
 In reckless PAS situations, a letter from an attorney often resolves the issue.
 Reckless alienating parents usually back off once they know they are on the targeted parent’s legal radar.

 Intentional PAS situations are more difficult to resolve.
 Usually, it is best to file a motion to modify the parenting plan.
 Cook County judges almost always order social services investigations in contested cases.
 Generally, social workers are very aware of PAS and its dangers.

 Even if the motion to modify is unsuccessful, judges frequently issue additional injunctions and order make-up visitation.
 These additions, along with a stern judicial lecture, usually at least stop the bleeding.

 PAS must be promptly and properly addressed to prevent long-term emotional damage.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact Andrea Heckman Law.
+We routinely handle matters in Cook County and nearby jurisdictions.

 Walked in just for consultation, and in less than 45 days, my case was closed!
 Thanks to attorney Andrea Heckman, with all her passion and professional manner!
 Couldn’t be happier!
 Thank you so much for everything!
 Great attorney for all family needs!
 Thank you.